-They will build out a network in Sweden and Norway using equipment from Ericsson for the core network and equipment from Ericsson and Nokia Siemens Networks for the radio network.
+They are building out a network in Sweden and Norway using equipment from Ericsson for the core network and equipment from Ericsson and Nokia Siemens Networks for the radio network.

-As of the end of 2009, they had already introduced service in Stockholm and Oslo.
+As of the end of 2009, LTE service was introduced in Stockholm and Oslo.